5310/parcel-plugin-bundle-manifest/README.md

-Parcel plugin for generating an bundle manifest.
+Parcel plugin for generating an bundle manifest containing a list of all the child bundles of the entry point.
+Suitable for use with service workers.

 Usage
 =======